 - Additional adult support, where appropriate, to complement the work of the teacher

 - Personalised provision, where appropriate, through targeted, time-limited programmes

-- Personalised provision through adapted resources and interventions such as Listen Speak Write Read programme, Phonics Booster programme, Speech and Language interventions, handwriting support and, when necessary, individual reward and behaviour systems
+- Personalised provision through adapted resources and interventions such as Precision Teaching, Phonics Booster programme, Speech and Language interventions, handwriting support and, when necessary, individual reward and behaviour systems

-- Catering for children’s social, emotional and mental health needs through support at lunchtimes and in Nurture Group, and providing Social Stories and Comic Strips for children who need them
+- Catering for children’s social, emotional and mental health needs by using a range of tools to support emotional literacy skills, and by providing Social Stories and Comic Strips for children who need them

 - Following recommendations from different agencies such as Physiotherapy, Occupational Therapy and the Speech and Language Team